cosmos/cosmos-sdk/docs/spec/slashing/begin-block.md

 act as a single validator with X stake or as N validators with collectively X stake.

-Double signature slashes are capped by the slashing period as described in [state-machine.md](state-machine.md).
+The amount slashed for all double signature infractions committed within a single slashing period is capped as described in [state-machine.md](state-machine.md).

 ## Uptime tracking